-134-02 Applicability of Parking and Loading Regulations
+Applicability of Parking and Loading Regulations

-The off-street parking and loading regulations of the underlying district, shall not apply.
+The off-street parking and loading regulations of the underlying district, and Article I, Chapter 3 (Comprehensive Off-Street Parking Regulations in Community Districts 1, 2, 3, 4, 5, 6, 7 and 8 in the Borough of Manhattan and Portions of Community Districts 1 and 2 in the Borough of Queens), shall not apply.
 In lieu thereof, off-street parking and loading berths #accessory# to any #use# permitted within the #Special Governors Island District# shall be allowed.

-134-03 Applicability of Special Regulations Applying in the Waterfront Area
+Applicability of Special Regulations Applying in the Waterfront Area